Mahsa Amini protests: Protests

 Protests started in Tehran as Mahsa Amini was being treated at a hospital there, and continued at her funeral in Saqqez, where hundreds of people reportedly gathered in defiance of official warnings and were fired upon when they shouted anti-regime slogans.
 Protests spread to the provincial capital.
 Internet service and mobile phone service were shut down, and the head of the Guidance Patrol was allegedly suspended.
 By 20 September there were unconfirmed social media videos showed anti-government protests in at least 16 of Iran's 31 provinces, and state media reported that three people had been killed in Kurdistan protests.

 Two weeks after the funeral, forty civilian were killed and many wounded in Zahedan in Sistan and Baluchestan province following Friday prayers, after protests sparked by reports of a police chief who had raped a 15-year-old girl in Chahbahar.
 A Mahsa Amini hashtag gained 52 million tweets.

 By early December 2022, a "vague" statement made by the attorney general was interpreted by some in the Western press to mean that the hijab law was under review and that the Guidance Patrol might be disbanded.
 The report was later attacked as a "diversion tactic" by the regime.

 The protests became more widespread than those of 2009, 2017, and 2019, encompassing even Islamic Republic power bases such as the holy cities of Mashhad and Qom, involving both urban middle classes and rural working areas.
 In addition, schoolgirls demonstrated in numbers for the first time.

 By February 2023, the regime stated it had arrested tens of thousands of protesters.

 According to France 24, by mid-March 2023 protests "had dwindled" across most of the country.
-On March 13, the government claimed it had pardoned 22,000 citizens arrested for protesting.
+On 13 March, the government claimed it had pardoned 22,000 citizens arrested for protesting.

 Slogans and grievances

-The signature slogan of the protests has been "Woman, Life, Freedom" (زن، زندگی، آزادی, ژن، ژیان، ئازادی), which reflects the idea that "the rights of women are at the centre of life and liberty".
+The signature slogan of the protests has been "Woman, Life, Freedom" which reflects the idea that "the rights of women are at the centre of life and liberty".

 The slogan was popularized during women's marches in Turkey in 2006 in the Kurdish Freedom Movement, and reflects the idea of Kurdish leader Abdullah Ocalan, that "a country can't be free unless the women are free."

-Kurds emphasize the Kurdish origin of the slogan, and its connection to Mahsa Amini's Kurdish first name—Jina.
+Kurds emphasize the Kurdish origin of the slogan, and its connection to Mahsa Amini's Kurdish first name: Jina.
+In Kurdish, the word jin means "woman".
 Kurdish and minority rights are subjects of the protest—Kurds make up approximately 15% of Iran's population, are predominately Sunni Muslims (also a minority), the regions they live are among the most impoverished in the country, the use of their languages is restricted, they account for nearly half of all political prisoners in Iran, and have felt much of the brunt of anti-protest attacks by the government (which attacked predominantly Kurdish cities, like Sanandaj and Oshnavieh) who according to news reports, blamed the Kurds for the protest movement.